1feres1/pynmranalysis/Readme.md

 pip install git+git://github.com/1feres1/pynmranalysis.git
 ```
 ## How to use
-the following python script shows you how to use the main functions of our library
+The following python script shows you how to use the main functions of our library
 demo link:
 https://colab.research.google.com/drive/1A5qS1ObiiYBXmPnlecCTxzV41BzQ3fG6?usp=sharing
 ### Preprocessing